Resources

 This includes restaurants, grocery stores, health clinics, hospitals, health clubs, homeless shelters and most social services.
 Sadly, these establishments often discriminate against transgender and gender nonconforming people, including by refusing us service, treating us differently than our non-transgender peers, or subjecting us to harmful verbal and physical violence when we are simply trying to carry out daily activities like using the restroom.
 Over half of the transgender people surveyed in the 2011 National Transgender Discrimination survey reported being verbally harassed or disrespected in a place of public accommodation.

-Tlc Resources
+TLC Resources

 Tools for Addressing Anti-Trans Discrimination